timesler/facenet-pytorch/README.md

 To use pretrained MTCNN and Inception Resnet V1 models in your own git repo, I recommend first adding this repo as a submodule.
 Note that the dash ('-') in the repo name should be removed when cloning as a submodule as it will break python when importing:

 `git submodule add https://github.com/timesler/facenet-pytorch.git facenet_pytorch`

+Alternatively, the code can be installed as a packed using pip:

+`pip install facenet-pytorch`

 Models can then be instantiated simply with the following: